oblivia-simplex/Narrativity/2_rice.md

 lips tremble.
 Speak, why does he not speak?
 So much dust.

-I was taught to fear monsters under my bed, bogeymen in the walls, and angry angels hanging upside down from the ceiling. \"They will,\" Daddy told me, \"bite off your toes and toss them into the Monongahela River.\" Mother flicking and flicking the light switch.
+I was taught to fear monsters under my bed, bogeymen in the walls, and angry angels hanging upside down from the ceiling.
+"They will,\" Daddy told me, "bite off your toes and toss them into the Monongahela River."
+Mother flicking and flicking the light switch.
 Three times.
 Me begging her to turn off the lights.
 Be done with it.
 She stood in the shadows of the doorway chewed away at her nails.
 Between her teeth.
 Pulled them off her fingers.
 Spit them onto the floor.
-In the morning my feet bleed. \"The monsters will carry you off to hell,\" mother warns me. \"In hell, you can\'t ever be a girl.\" I keep my eyes open, wide-awake, deep through these godless nights into mornings riddled by junk madness.
+In the morning my feet bleed.
+"The monsters will carry you off to hell," mother warns me. \"In hell, you can\'t ever be a girl."
+I keep my eyes open, wide-awake, deep through these godless nights into mornings riddled by junk madness.
 In stillness, not a breath, not a word of this to anyone.
 I wait never to speak for my father to come home from work.
 Every minute, every night, I wait for